stijn-dejongh/lovecraft_public_domain/manuscript/case_of_dexter_ward.md

 light both old and new which had filtered in upon the case.
 They were robbing the tombs of all the ages, including those of the world's wisest and greatest men, in the hope of recovering from the bygone ashes some vestige of the consciousness and lore which had once animated and informed them.

 A hideous traffick was going on among these nightmare ghouls, whereby illustrious bones were bartered with the calm calculativeness of schoolboys swapping books; and from what was extorted from this centuried dust there was anticipated a power and a wisdom beyond anything which the cosmos had ever seen concentrated in one man or group.
 They had found unholy ways to keep their brains alive, either in the same body or different bodies; and had evidently achieved a way of tapping the consciousness of the dead whom they gathered together.
-There had, it seems, been some truth in chimerical old Borellus when he wrote of preparing from even the most antique remains certain "Essential Saltes " from which the shade of a long-dead living thing might be raised up.
+There had, it seems, been some truth in chimerical old Borellus when he wrote of preparing from even the most antique remains certain _"Essential Saltes"_ from which the shade of a long-dead living thing might be raised up.
 There was a formula for evoking such a shade, and another for putting it down; and it had now been so perfected that it could be taught successfully.
 One must be careful about evocations, for the markers of old graves are not always accurate.

 Willett and Mr. Ward shivered as they passed from conclusion to conclusion.
 Things--presences or voices of some sort--could be drawn down from unknown places as well as from the grave, and in this process also one must be careful.
 Joseph Curwen had indubitably evoked many forbidden things, and as for Charles--what might one think of him?
-What forces "outside the spheres " had reached him from Joseph Curwen's day and turned his mind on forgotten things?
+What forces _"outside the spheres"_ had reached him from Joseph Curwen's day and turned his mind on forgotten things?
 He had been led to find certain directions, and he had used them.
 He had talked with the man of horror in Prague and stayed long with the creature in the mountains of Transylvania.
 And he must have found the grave of Joseph Curwen at last.
 That newspaper item and what his mother had heard in the night were too significant to overlook.
 Then he had summoned something, and it must have come.
 That mighty voice aloft on Good Friday, and those different tones in the locked attic laboratory.
 What were they like, with their depth and hollowness?
 Was there not here some awful foreshadowing of the dreaded stranger Dr. Allen with his spectral bass?
 Yes, that was what Mr. Ward had felt with vague horror in his single talk with the man--if man it were--over the telephone!

 What hellish consciousness or voice, what morbid shade or presence, had come to answer Charles Ward's secret rites behind that locked door?
-Those voices heard in argument-- "must have it red for three months "--Good God!
+Those voices heard in argument-- _"must have it red for three months"_ --Good God!
 Was not that just before the vampirism broke out?
 The rifling of Ezra Weeden's ancient grave, and the cries later at Pawtuxet--whose mind had planned the vengeance and rediscovered the shunned seat of elder blasphemies?
 And then the bungalow and the bearded stranger, and the gossip, and the fear.